Back To Top

 -

-The Fitbit Charge 6 is the newest Fitbit on the market and an approved Charge model, released late in 2023.
-It's a huge improvement from the Fitbit Charge 5, offering 60% better heart rate monitoring (according to the brand themselves).
-For those who want a one-and-done tracker that covers everything with ease - from recording workouts, step count, sleep and stress habits to lifestyle assistance with voice dictation and even in-built GPS with turn-by-turn navigation - this is a great choice.
+The Fitbit Charge 6 is the newest Fitbit and the best Fitbit out of all the models.
+You can trust me on that, as I've tried every single one.
+With 60% more accurate heart rate monitoring than the Fitbit Charge 5 (by the brand's own admission), it's a remarkable upgrade, and for those who want a one-and-done tracker that covers everything with ease - from recording workouts, step count, sleep and stress habits to lifestyle assistance with voice dictation and even in-built GPS with turn-by-turn navigation - it's a great choice.

-All those features make it sound like an advanced tracker but that's far from the case.
-The Fitbit Charge 6 is easy to use with all the essential information available on the home screen, including your heart rate and a pick of other features - anything from distance covered that day (runners, you'll be pleased to hear that) to calorie burn.
-Any other feature, including workout modes, is available with just a couple of swipes.
-So whether your goal is to simply do more steps or you want to train for a marathon, you're covered.
-And just like any other Fitbit, all the key insights are available to view in the app.
+All those features make it sound like an advanced tracker, but that's far from the case.
+The Fitbit Charge 6 is easy to use, with all the essential information on the home screen, including your heart rate and your pick of other features - anything from distance covered that day (runners, you'll be pleased to hear that) to calorie burn.
+Any other feature, including workout modes, is available in a few swipes.
+So whether your goal is to do more steps or you want to train for your first 10km, you're covered.
+Of course, gym workouts, Pilates, yoga, and more are covered in the 40+ workout modes.
+And just like any other Fitbit, all the key insights are available in the app.

-The only downside to the Charge 6, in comparison to other Fitbit devices like the Versa 4, is the small screen.
-I found it very hard to view my statistics on the move with this device, especially when walking or running, and I had to stop to check my distance as the screen.
-However, in turn, the smaller design keeps the device discreet on your wrist so sometimes it's not even obvious you're wearing a fitness tracker and it sits among the more affordable trackers on the list at just under £130.
+The small screen is the only downside to the Charge 6, so it's worth weighing up the Fitbit Charge 6 vs Versa 4 if this is a concern for you as this one has a larger, square screen.
+I found it hard to view my statistics on the move with this device, especially when walking or running.
+However, the smaller design means it sits discreetly on your wrist, so sometimes it's not even obvious you're wearing a fitness tracker.
+Plus, it sits among the more affordable trackers on the list at just under £140.

 Specifications